KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy Extensions.md

 This article describes the KeyboardKit `UITextDocumentProxy` extension engine.

-Keyboard input view controllers have a `textDocumentProxy`, which is the way a keyboard integrates with the currently active app.
-It lets you insert and remove text, move the cursor forward and backward etc.
+A ``KeyboardInputViewController`` has a `textDocumentProxy`, which is the way the keyboard extension is expected to integrate with the active app.

-However, the proxy is very basic and require you to implement a lot of functionality if you want to do more advanced things.
-KeyboardKit therefore provides you with a bunch of extensions that make the proxy more capable.
-Some have to work around the limitiations of what an iOS keyboard extension can do, but overall they make a lot of operations easier to perform.
+The proxy lets you insert and remove text, move the cursor, etc. The native APIs are however very basic and require you to implement a lot of functionality to do more advanced things.

+KeyboardKit therefore adds a bunch of extensions that make the proxy more capable.
+Some have to work around various system limitiations, but overall they unlock many new capabilities.

 [KeyboardKit Pro][Pro] specific extensions are described at the end of this document.